 Take it Slow

 You know that revolving door of drinks and men?
-Let’s shut it and open a smaller one.
+Let’s shut it and open a smaller door to the dating world .
 One with a doorman, and a very exclusive invite required to get in.
 The mistake I’ve seen my friends make is attempting to make up for time they deem lost and eagerly rushing into, well, whatever really.
 All for the sake of feeling like they are not alone.
 Date men that your friends set you up with.
 Group date and get to know people through mutual friends.
 Go on a date with someone you meet online.
 Whatever you do don’t rush into it and feel that you need to fill this new man-shaped gap with whatever person is seemingly willing and available.

 Enjoy Your Time Alone